w3c/wcag3/guidelines/groups/text-and-wording/text-to-speech/unambiguous-numerical-formatting.md

 needsAdditionalResearch: false
 status: developing
 type: foundational
-title: Unambiguous numerical formatting (programmatic)
+title: Unambiguous numerical formatting
 ---

-Numerical information includes programmatic context to avoid confusion when presenting dates, temperatures, time, and Roman numerals.
+Numerical information includes visual and programmatic context to avoid confusion when presenting dates, temperatures, time, and Roman numerals.

 :::example
 * Dates include markers for day and month such as “3 May 2025” instead of the ambiguous "03/05/2025."